saucelabs-training/automation-best-practices/my-react-app/README.md

 | App looks as expected on web and mobile  | 🙅‍♂️ |   |   |
 | Front-end performance is at least a B  | 🙅‍♂️ |   |   |
 | App is secure  | 🙅‍♂️ |   |   |

+## 📝Summary

+✅An e2e test (Cypress) tests the connection from the front-end to the back-en

+✅Most of the functionality of a modern web app (React, Vue, Angular) can be tested with component tests in a virtual DOM.
+We did this by testing links, tabs, and correct HTML

 ### Let's go implement [visual testing](./docs/VISUAL.md)